FredrikVullum/SteamConnectionInfo/README.md

 SteamConnectionInfo.Core is a C# class library that contains core functions for SteamConnectionInfo.WPF

-SteamConnectionInfo.WPF is the C# project that builds SteamConnectionInfo.WPF.exe
+SteamConnectionInfo.WPF is a C# project that builds SteamConnectionInfo.WPF.exe

 **TODO**